aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-print all lines in file that begin with a letter
+Print lines starting with a letter